 Key Highlights

-- Local communities benefit from sustainable practices and transparency
+- Local residents benefit from increased transparency and community engagement

 Real-World Impact